Whereas, we believe in the traditional conservative ideals of limited government, free enterprise, and individual liberty.

 Whereas, we support marriage equality for all Americans.

-As a conservative organization, we recognize the value traditional marriage has served in our history.
-We believe that allowing same-sex individuals to marry with government recognition and responsibilities will add value and strength to the long-standing institution of marriage.
+As a conservative organization, we recognize the important role marriage has played in our history.
+We believe that allowing committed same-sex couples to marry is enshrined in the nation’s Constitution under the Equal Protection Clause of the 14th Amendment.
+Providing committed same-sex couples the same government recognition and protections as heterosexual couples will add value and strength to the long-standing institution of marriage.

-The family unit is a cornerstone of any society, especially in America.
-Millions of gay and lesbian families have become a growing part of that cornerstone.
+The family unit is a cornerstone of strong and vibrant societies, especially in America.
+Millions of LGBT families are a growing part of that cornerstone.
 We advocate adoption as the best alternative to unwanted pregnancies in this country.
 All Americans who are loving and responsible, regardless of sexual orientation, should be given every right to offer a child a loving home, either through adoption or foster care; and

 Whereas, we support non-discrimination in employment.

-Nobody should be dismissed from a job because of his or her sexual orientation.
+No one should be dismissed from a job because of his or her sexual orientation or gender identity, and for that reason we support passage of the federal Employment Non-Discrimination Act (ENDA).
 Everyone has the right to be treated with dignity and respect, without regard to sexual orientation.
 While there is no right to be hired and no guarantee that a job will be held forever, there must be equitable opportunity to compete for and be awarded a job based on merit, as well as fair treatment based on job performance in an environment that is untainted by disrespect and discrimination; and

-Whereas, we believe in market driven health reform.
+Whereas, we believe in market-driven health care reform.

-Health issues affect all Americans.
-Our current health system is driven by perverse incentives that result in high costs and limited access.
-We oppose government-run health care, believing that government has been the source of most of the factors that are warping the health care marketplace.
-We support market-driven reform that will incentivize private insurers to lower rates and broaden coverage.
+Health care issues affect all Americans and must be a top priority for policymakers and legislators.
+Our health care system has historically been driven by economic incentives that have resulted in negative consequences for consumers: higher costs and limited access to insurance coverage.
+We oppose government-mandated health care plans like the Affordable Care Act, however, believing that government has been the source of most of the factors that have distorted the health care marketplace.
+We support market-driven health care reform that will lower health insurance costs and increase access for those currently not covered.

-HIV/AIDS continues to impact American society in a horrible way across all demographics.
-Assisting those living with HIV and AIDS by making sure there is access to treatment and care and fighting for better therapies, newer treatment targets and a cure must be a priority of our health system.
+HIV/AIDS continues to impact American society across all demographics.
+Assisting those living with HIV and AIDS by making sure there is access to treatment and care and fighting for better therapies, newer treatment targets, and a cure must be a priority of our health system.

 Prevention messaging must not only be broad so as to reach all Americans but targeted to those communities most at risk.
 Stigma, a driving force of the pandemic throughout the world and in the United States, needs to be addressed at the highest levels of both the corporate and public sectors.